AndyObtiva/abstract_feature_branch/README.md

 It is recommended that you use environment variable overrides on Heroku only as an emergency or temporary measure.
 Afterward, make the change officially in config/features.yml, deploy, and remove the environment variable override for the long term.

-Note on abstract feature branching in CSS and JS files:
+Gotcha with abstract feature branching in CSS and JS files:

-If you've used abstract feature branching in a css or js file via erb, make sure to run asset compilation in addition to setting an environment variable override.
-To do so, simply run <pre>heroku run rake asset:precompile</pre>
+If you've used abstract feature branching in CSS or JS files via ERB, setting environment variable overrides won't affect them as you need asset recompilation in addition to it, which can only be triggered by changing a CSS or JS file and redeploying on Heroku (hint: even if it's just a minor change to force it).
+In any case, environment variable overrides have been recommended above as an emergency or temporary measure.
+If there is a need to rely on environment variable overrides to alter the style or JavaScript behavior of a page back and forth without a redeploy, one solution is to do additional abstract feature branching in HTML templates (e.g. ERB or HAML templates) to link to different CSS classes or invoke different JavaScript methods per branch of HTML for example.

 Release Notes
 -------------